 Tiger Salamanders can grow as long as 14 inches, but they typically average around eight inches long.
 They have a broad, stocky appearance, a long tail and a short, blunt snout.
 They are usually brown with bold yellow stripes or patches, which makes them very attractive pets.

 According to Animal Planet, this species of salamander is one of the most common in North America.
 It can be found all across the United States and in parts of Canada and Mexico.
 Tiger salamanders are land dwellers that live near lakes, ponds and streams.
 They burrow into the ground as deep as two feet.
 In the wild, they emerge at night to feed.

 Tiger salamanders are fairly shy.
 However, they are also curious and will learn to approach you during feeding time.
 Over the years, some do become quite friendly with their owners.

 Tiger salamanders have a life expectancy of between 10 and 16 years in the wild, according to National Geographic.
 However, your pet's lifespan largely depends on how well you care for it.

-Is This Pet Right for You?
+Is a Tiger Salamander the Right Pet for You?

 If the sound of barking bothers you and you don't like finding fur or feathers around the house, tiger salamanders make quiet, docile and interesting pets.
 They are ideal for apartment dwellers and people who lead busy lives.